Trastuzumab: Biosimilars

-after Roche/Genentech's patents expired in 2014 in Europe, and in 2019 in the United States.> In 2013, Roche/Genentech relinquished its patent right for the drug in India because of the difficult IP environment there.
+after Roche/Genentech's patents expired in 2014 in Europe, and in 2019 in the United States.

 In January 2015, BIOCAD announced the first trastuzumab biosimilar approved by the Ministry of Health of the Russian Federation.
 Iran also approved its own version of the monoclonal antibody in January 2016, as AryoTrust, and announced its readiness to export the drug to other countries in the Middle-East and Central Asia when trade sanctions were lifted.

 In 2016, the investigational biosimilar MYL-1401O showed comparable efficacy and safety to the Herceptin branded trastuzumab.
 Trastuzumab-dkst (Ogivri, Mylan GmbH) was approved in the United States in December 2017, to "treat people with breast cancer or gastric or gastroesophageal junction adenocarcinoma whose tumors overexpress the HER-2 gene."
-Ogivri was approved for medical use in the European Union in December 2018.
+Ogivri was authorized for medical use in the European Union in December 2018.

-In November 2017, the European Commission approved Ontruzant, a biosimilar-trastuzumab from Samsung Bioepis Co., Ltd, for the treatment of early breast cancer, metastatic breast cancer and metastatic gastric cancer.
-Ontruzant is the first trastuzumab biosimilar to receive regulatory approval in Europe.
+In November 2017, the European Commission authorized Ontruzant, a biosimilar from Samsung Bioepis Co., Ltd, for the treatment of early breast cancer, metastatic breast cancer and metastatic gastric cancer.
+Ontruzant is the first trastuzumab biosimilar to receive regulatory approval in the European Union.

-Herzuma was approved for medical use in the European Union in February 2018.
+Herzuma was authorized for medical use in the European Union in February 2018.
 Herzuma, a trastuzumab biosimilar, was approved in the United States in December 2018.
 The approval was based on comparisons of extensive structural and functional product characterization, animal data, human pharmacokinetic, clinical immunogenicity, and other clinical data demonstrating that Herzuma is biosimilar to US Herceptin.
 Herzuma has been approved as a biosimilar, not as an interchangeable product.

-Kanjinti was approved for medical use in the European Union in May 2018.
+Kanjinti was authorized for medical use in the European Union in May 2018.

-Trazimera was approved for medical use in the European Union in July 2018.
+Trazimera was authorized for medical use in the European Union in July 2018.